kbatch-dev/kbatch/docs/source/dev-guide.md

 ## Development setup

-Clone the `kbatch` repo onto your local and create a virtual environment (`conda`, `venv`, etc.) with Python 3.9 installed.
-From this directory, you can pip install the packages needed for development.
+Clone the `kbatch` repo onto your local machine and create a virtual environment (`conda`, `venv`, etc.) with Python 3.9 installed.
+From this directory, you can pip install the packages needed for development

 ```
 $ pip install -e ./kbatch[all]